 As you get closer to retirement, you need a more precise estimate.

-For example, the center box shows that a married, sole-earner 60-year-old with a current household income of $150,000 should have about eight times their income—or $1,200,000—saved for retirement at their current age.
+For example, the second chart shows that a married, sole-earner 60-year-old with a current household income of $150,000 should have about eight times their income—or $1,200,000—saved for retirement at their current age.

 A CLOSER LOOK AT SAVINGS BENCHMARKS LATER IN YOUR CAREER

-See Additional Disclosures at the bottom of page 2.
+See Additional Disclosures below.
 “Dual income” means that one spouse generates 75% of the income that the other spouse earns.

 Savings benchmarks can give you a sense of whether or not you are on track to have enough saved by age 65.
 If you’re not on track, don’t despair.
 Small savings increases can make a big difference over time.
 Here’s how you can start preparing for the future you want: